SDM-TIB/P4-LUCAT-SideEffects_API/README.md

 # P4-LUCAT-SideEffects_API

-Retreive sideeffects based on the input variables
+Retrieve sideeffects based on the input variables